Overview

 "license" is a special type, used exclusively for resources that provide either the license for data itself, or information about it.

-The most common licenses are eithertext/plain
+The most common licenses are either text/plain

-"custom" is a special type, used exclusively for resources that are part of a custom order, for resources which do not fall into other established rolesChangelog
+“custom” is a special type, used exclusively for resources that are part of a custom order, for resources which do not fall into other established roles

 Version 1.0.0:

-Initial version of API, supported:- search imagery
+Initial version of API, supported:

 - order imagery